This post may contain affiliate links. Read our disclosure policy.

 If you use the smaller pan size, your loaf may spill over the edges and remain underbaked in the center.
 If you only have a smaller pan, withhold about 15% of the batter from the pan.

-How to Bake Banana Bread Without Collapsing!
+How to Bake Banana Bread Without Sinking or Collapsing!

 - Follow my notes above for using the correct baking pan – both size and material matter!

-- Be sure not to overmix the Banana Bread batter.
+- Be sure not to overmix the batter.

 - Don’t underbake.
 More on this just below.

-How to Tell When Banana Bread is Done Baking?
+How to Tell When Banana Bread is Done Baking

-Bake your Banana Bread until an instant-read thermometer inserted into the center registers an internal temperature of 200 to 205°F. This is the best and easiest way to ensure your loaf is perfectly cooked through but not overdone.
+Bake your Banana Bread until an instant-read thermometer inserted into the center registers an internal temperature of 200 to 205°F and the probe comes out with clean (no batter or moisture attached).

 Email This Recipe